 The Dayton Region Offers a Quality of Life That Blends the Best of Big-City Amenities With a Small-Town Feel

-When Outside Magazine named Dayton the “Best Rebirth of the American Dream,” the title fit perfectly.
+When Outside Magazine named Dayton the “Best Rebirth of the American Dream,” the title fits perfectly.

 You're Welcome Here

-The City of Dayton was recently designated the first official “Welcoming City,” but our region’s efforts to embrace newcomers extends beyond the title.
+The City of Dayton was designated the first official “Welcoming City,” but our region’s efforts to embrace newcomers extend beyond the title.

 The Welcome Dayton effort promotes immigrant integration into the Dayton Region by encouraging business and economic development; providing access to education, government, health and social services; ensuring equity in the justice system; and promoting an appreciation of arts and culture.

 Dayton’s thriving LGBTQ community features the award-winning drag troupe Rubi Girls, which has been performing to sold-out audiences since the 1980s and a biennial event, Masquerade, which raises awareness and critical funds for HIV/AIDS medical care provided by Dayton’s Equitas Health.